About your local photographerI was born in Oxford 1952 and have led a colourful and varied life which

 Metamorphoses developed from a calendar for a company manufacturing automatic gates.

-He started exploring Tuscany and Umbria and the little known region of Latium in the late 1980s soon becoming fascinated by Etruscan and Roman history as well as falling for the beauty of the landscape.
-As a result of these ever more frequent excursions he set up his photo workshops in 1999.
-He and his family have lived in Orvieto, Umbria since 2007.
+I started exploring Tuscany and Umbria and the little known region of Latium in the late 1980s soon becoming fascinated by Etruscan and Roman history as well as falling for the beauty of the landscape.
+As a result of these ever more frequent excursions I set up my photo workshops in 1999.
+I have lived in Orvieto, Umbria with my family since 2007.

 How many years have you been taking photographs?35

-- COMPLETED : Figure in the landscape.
+- Figure in the landscape.
 From conception to framed print.

 - Orvieto, IT